sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-parquet.rst

-Write parquet
+Save as Parquet Files
 ================

-Fire Insights enables the user to write in a parquet file.
+Fire Insights enables the user to write in a Parquet file.

 Workflow
 --------